NBISweden/module-dmp-dm-practices/_episodes/02-exercise-part1.md

 >
 > * Click on the `+` sign next to the question.
 >
-> * Notice that you now have 1 TODOs in the orientation bar in the top of the page.
+> * Notice that you now have 1 TODOs in the navigation bar in the top of the page.
 >
 > ![TODO_2](https://nbisweden.github.io/module-dmp-dm-practices/fig/todo_2.jpg)
 {: .solution}